Federal Research Funding Updates 2025

 Contact us

-If you receive information that is not listed on this page or receive communications from a funding agency directly relating to the funding of your project, please contact the Office of Research Development at ord@rowan.edu.
-Multiple people regularly monitor this email inbox and we will contact you to follow up as soon as we are able.
+If you receive any communication from a federal agency, please contact the Office of Research Development at ord@rowan.edu.
+Multiple people regularly monitor this email inbox, and we will contact you to follow up as soon as we are able.

 Guidance for researchers